Resources & recordings: Financial abuse in intimate partner relationships

 - Money problems with your partner?
 Dealing with financial abuse (PDF: WIRE Women’s Information and Referral Exchange)

-- Australian Bankers Association industry guideline: Financial abuse and family and domestic violence policies
+- Australian Banking Association Industry Guideline: Preventing and responding to family and domestic violence (PDF)

 - AFCA Approach to Joint Facilities and Family Violence (PDF)